Relations with the Republic of North Macedonia

-At the April 2008 Bucharest Summit, Allies agreed that an invitation to join the Alliance will be extended to the country as soon as a mutually acceptable solution to the issue over its name has been reached with Greece.
-This agreement has been consistently reiterated at subsequent Summits.
+At the April 2008 Bucharest Summit, Allies agreed that an invitation to join the Alliance would be extended to the country (at the time known as the former Yugoslav Republic of Macedonia) as soon as a mutually acceptable solution to the issue over its name has been reached with Greece.
+This agreement was consistently reiterated at subsequent Summits.

 At the July 2018 Brussels Summit, Allied leaders welcomed the historic agreement between Athens and Skopje on the solution of the name issue.
-In line with their policy, they decided to invite the government in Skopje to begin accession talks to join the Alliance.
-Full implementation of all prescribed internal procedures with respect to the agreement on the solution of the name issue is a condition for a successful conclusion of the accession process.
+In line with NATO policy, they decided to invite the government in Skopje to begin accession talks to join the Alliance.

 The Allies continue to encourage and support the continuation of reform efforts within the country, particularly with a view to ensuring effective democratic dialogue, media freedom, judicial independence and a fully functioning multi-ethnic society.

-The former Yugoslav Republic of Macedonia was a key partner in supporting NATO-led stabilisation operations in Kosovo in 1999 and NATO forces were deployed to the country to halt the spread of the conflict as well as to provide logistical support to the Kosovo Force (KFOR).
-The Allies also provided humanitarian assistance to help the country deal with the flood of refugees from Kosovo.
+- The country was a key partner in supporting NATO-led stabilisation operations in Kosovo in 1999, as NATO forces deployed North Macedonia to halt the spread of the conflict as well as to provide logistical support to the Kosovo Force (KFOR).
+The Allies also provided humanitarian assistance to help the North Macedonia deal with the flood of refugees from Kosovo.
 The country continues to provide valuable host nation support to KFOR troops transiting its territory.

 - North Macedonia supports implementation of the Women, Peace and Security agenda.